The 7 best sea salt sprays for effortlessly beachy hair

 The best sea salt spray is your fast-track to textured hair so we've tested all the top products on the market to bring you the very best options at every budget

-You don’t need to actually be on the beach to achieve beachy hair – all you need is a bottle of the best sea salt spray.
+Hairstyling innovations have come a long way and, as such, you don’t need to actually be on the beach to achieve beachy hair.
+All you need is a bottle of the best sea salt spray to create a similar kind of texture, with options working on both damp and dry hair.

-Best sea salt sprays as tested by our beauty team
+7 of the best sea salt sprays, reviewed by our beauty team

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.